Chart Color Schemes

 Russell Lea is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-Based on analysis of ABS population updates for the broader area, and new addresses validated by AreaSearch since the Census, Russell Lea's population is estimated at around 4,999 as of Nov 2025.
-This reflects an increase of 79 people (1.6%) since the 2021 Census, which reported a population of 4,920 people.
-The change is inferred from the resident population of 4,994 estimated by AreaSearch following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
-This level of population equates to a density ratio of 4,999 persons per square kilometer, which lies in the top 10% of national locations assessed by AreaSearch, making land in the area a highly-sought resource.
-Population growth for the Russell Lea statistical area (Lv2) was primarily driven by overseas migration that contributed approximately 77.0% of overall population gains during recent periods.
+Based on analysis of ABS population updates for the broader area and new addresses validated by AreaSearch, as of February 2026 the suburb of Russell Lea's population is estimated at around 4,999.
+This reflects an increase of 79 people since the 2021 Census, which reported a population of 4,920 people.
+The change was inferred from AreaSearch's estimate of 4,994 residents following examination of the latest ERP data release by the ABS in June 2024 and an additional 6 validated new addresses since the Census date.
+This level of population equates to a density ratio of 4,999 persons per square kilometer, placing Russell Lea in the top 10% of national locations assessed by AreaSearch.
+Population growth was primarily driven by overseas migration, contributing approximately 77.0% of overall population gains during recent periods.

-AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
-For any SA2 areas not covered by this data, AreaSearch is utilising the NSW State Government's SA2 level projections, as released in 2022 with 2021 as the base year.
-Growth rates by age group from these aggregations are also applied to all areas for years 2032 to 2041.
-Anticipating future population dynamics, lower quartile growth of national areas is anticipated, with the Russell Lea (SA2) expected to expand by 8 persons to 2041 based on aggregated SA2-level projections, reflecting an increase of 2.1% in total over the 17 years.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch utilises NSW State Government's SA2 level projections released in 2022 with a base year of 2021.
+Growth rates by age group are applied to all areas for years 2032 to 2041.
+Projections indicate a decline in overall population over this period, with the suburb's population expected to reduce by 2 persons by 2041.
+However, growth across specific age cohorts is anticipated, led by the 85 and over age group, which is projected to increase by 198 people.

 Frequently Asked Questions - Population